Consumer spending on the rise but people still staying close to home

 Online spending rose despite the easing of restrictions

-Online spending has increased 7 per cent since lockdown restrictions were lifted, despite the re-opening of stores, figures from digital bank N26 suggest.
+Online spending has increased 7 per cent since lockdown restrictions were lifted, despite the re-opening of stores, new figures show.

 Two new studies show consumer spending has risen shaprly since the State first emerged from lockdown.
 However, the type of spending happening shows people are still largely focused on staying close to home.